 Vattakanal is furnished with numerous cafes and restaurants where you can not only grab a delicacy of your choice but enjoy the view of distant cliffs and valleys.
 As it is a haven of Israeli tourists, there are multiple eateries where you can visit and feast on various middle eastern cuisine.
 Among tourists’ favourites are Falafels and Shakshouka (an Israeli egg preparation)

 There’s also plenty of Indian foods available, including but not limited to South Indian delicacies like dosa, vada, sambhar etc. Among beverages that people choose to enjoy in the cold include ginger lemon tea and the popular South Indian filter coffee.
 For these feasts and more, you are best served at tourists’ favourite Altaf’s Cafe, Shola Cafe, Muncheez, amongst others.

 Vattakanal is not as a shopping destination as such.
 Yet the village has a lot of treasures that you’d wanna take back home with you.
 Among these are the locally grown coffee and tea as well fruits like avocados, egg fruits, fresh apples etc.

-Accomodation is not hard to come by at an exclusively tourist destination like Vattakanal.
+Accommodation is not hard to come by at an exclusive tourist destination like Vattakanal.
 Natives offer rooms in their lodges for guest stay, and this is what most tourists opt for.
 These rooms are cheap, well-equipped with basic amenities, and you also get food at the same spot!
 A popular choice in this regard is Edwin’s Guest House.